IceTeaAlchemist/CASPAR/readme.md

 Have tried to make the setup work from scripts:<br>
 <br>
 <b>systemSetup.sh</b> should be run on a new SD Drive Raspberry Pi drive.
-Should install nodejs, node-gyp, and WiringPi from Nick's github, https://github.com/IceTeaAlchemist/WiringPi .
+Should install nodejs, node-gyp, and WiringPi.
+Nodejs from https://github.com/nodesource/distributions , then node-gyp, and WiringPi from Nick's github, https://github.com/IceTeaAlchemist/WiringPi .
 Likely run once for a new SD Drive / Raspberry Pi configuration.<br>

 ```bash
 cd ${HOME}/Documents/githubs